INSO-TUWien/Procurrently/README.md

 ## VS Code Extension

-Procurrently is an experimental extension for VS Code for real time collaboration based on Git.
+Procurrently is an experimental extension for VS Code for real-time collaboration based on Git.

 ### Setup